Ingrid Jyssum received her doctorate in inflammatory diseases

 Supervisors, assessment committee and dissertation supervisor

-Her main supervisor has been Guro Løvik Goll, and assistant supervisors have been Silje Watterdal Syversen, Nils Bolstad and Espen A. Haavardsholm.
-The assessment committee consisted of Gert-Jan Wolbink (Amsterdam University Medical Centre, Free University Amsterdam, The Netherlands), Inger Gjertsson (Gothenburg University, Sweden) and Anne Spurkland (UiO), with Elisabeth Gulowsen Celius as dissertation supervisor.
+Her main supervisor has been Guro Løvik Goll, and co-supervisors have been Silje Watterdal Syversen, Nils Bolstad and Espen A. Haavardsholm.
+The assessment committee consisted of Gert-Jan Wolbink (Amsterdam University Medical Centre, Free University Amsterdam, Netherlands), Inger Gjertsson (Gothenburg University, Sweden) and Anne Spurkland (UiO), with Elisabeth Gulowsen Celius as the defence chair.

 The articles from the doctoral project